tkhudson/Iac-dev-environment/README.md

 # Iac-dev-environment

 Within this repo, you will find a custom built Infrastructure-as-Code dev environment made with Terraform in VSCode.
+The main file is called: "expedition_iac.tf"

 # Starting
 To start off, you first need to connect with Azure through Terraform.
 Access that here: https://registry.terraform.io/providers/hashicorp/azurerm/latest